jschmidtnj/cs584/assignment3/report.md

 - `2020-10-20 14:22:20.325 | INFO     | rnn:rnn_predict_next:292 - 29. most of the stock selling pressure came from wall street [[william]]`
 - `2020-10-20 14:22:20.378 | INFO     | rnn:rnn_predict_next:292 - 30. traders said most of their major institutional investors on the [[cboe]]`

-These predictions make more sense in the context of the given sentence.
-Sentences that have to do with trading and finance have predictions that are also in the realm of trading.
-One that sticks out is number 21, where traders are disappointed in the government's actions (this is fairly common).
+These predictions make more sense in the context of the given sentence (compared to the n-gram models).
+Sentences that have to do with trading and finance have predictions that are within the realm of trading.
+One that sticks out is line 21, where traders are disappointed in the government's actions (this is fairly common).

+## Conclusion

+After analyzing the outputs, it seems as though the models were implemented correctly, both for N-gram and RNN.
+However, the RNN model performed better, both in perplexity and in a qualitative analysis.
+The RNN model took a lot longer to train (is more computationally expensive) and takes up more space on disk than the n-grams model.
+So there are always trade-offs.
+In the future, given the relative low cost of compute power and the quality of the output, I will most likely gravitate towards using an RNN model over N-grams for text prediction / generation, despite the higher complexity of the implementation.